-Troubleshooting tips.
+Troubleshooting Tips.

-Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped.
-Replace fuse or reset circuit breaker.
+Problem Possible Causes What To Do Oven will not start A fuse in your home may be blown or the circuit breaker tripped. • Replace fuse or reset circuit breaker.
 Power surge. • Unplug the microwave oven, then plug it back in.
-Plug not fully inserted into wall outlet.
-Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
+Plug not fully inserted into wall outlet. • Make sure the 3-prong plug on the oven is fully inserted into wall outlet.
 Door not securely closed.
 Open the door and close securely.
 Control panel lighted, yet oven will not start Door not securely closed.
 Open the door and close securely.
-START/PAUSE pad not pressed after entering cooking selection. • Press START/PAUSE .
-Another selection entered already in oven and CLEAR/OFF pad not pressed to cancel it. • Press CLEAR/OFF .
-Cooking time not entered after pressing TIME COOK .
-Make sure you have entered cooking time after pressing TIME COOK.
-CLEAR/OFF was pressed accidentally.
-Reset cooking program and press START/PAUSE.
-Food weight not entered after pressing AUTO DEFROST.
-Make sure you have entered food weight after pressing AUTO DEFROST.
-Food type not entered after pressing REHEAT or COOK.
-Make sure you have entered a food type.
+START pad not pressed after entering cooking selection. • Press START .
+Another selection entered already in oven and PAUSE/CLEAR pad not pressed to cancel it. • Press PAUSE/CLEAR .
+PAUSE/CLEAR was pressed accidentally. • Reset cooking program and press START.
+Microwave oven control will not work The control has been locked.
+(When the control panel is locked, the lock indicator will be lit.) • Press and hold PAUSE/CLEAR for about three seconds to unlock the control.